FelixWong09/Network-Simulator/README.md

 # Network-Simulator

-A animated simulator illustrate how data be transmitted on a TCP/IP network.
+A animated simulator illustrate how data be transmitted in a TCP/IP network.
 Details button show different forms of messages as they are transmitted from one end to the other through all layers.

 ![Main Interface](ReadmeImage/start.png)